 The Chromecast Ultra is a very cheap alternative to the Apple TV 4K.
 It offers HDR support (including Dolby Vision), and Ultra HD content.

-Another negative is that because it’s completely controlled through your phone via Wi-Fi, rather than through a dedicated remote, it can be a little sluggish to respond depending on the speed of your internet.
+One disadvantage is that because it’s completely controlled through your phone via Wi-Fi, rather than through a dedicated remote, it can be a little sluggish to respond depending on the speed of your internet.

 Read the full review: Chromecast Ultra